raphaelmue/dashup/docs/specifications/srs/SRS.md

 - Start screen: Simple welcome page with possibility to navigate to the login or registration screen
 - Login screen: Provides login form
 - Registration screen: Users can set up an new account
-- Central dashboard screen: Users can see all their added widgets for productivity use
+- Dashboard screen: Users can see all their added widgets for productivity use
 - Profile screen: Users can edit and update their profile information
 - Marketplace screen: All widgets for the dashup platform can be found and added to the central dashboard
 - Layout screen: Change the design of dashup